andreqwert/bitlinks/README.md

 # Bitlinks
 Make your links shorter.
-If you send the bitlink then you'll receive how many times this bitlink was used to get an access to the site.
-If you send the initial link (not bitlink) then you'll receive the bitlink as a reponse.
+If you send the bitlink then you'll receive how many times this bitlink was used to get access to the site.
+If you send the initial link (not bitlink) then you'll receive the bitlink as a response.

 ## Brief install
 `pip3 install -r requirements.txt`